 Best For Colour Choice

-The Mercian Genesis hockey face mask comes in a range of different colours, which makes it a great face mask for women as well as for men.
+The TK Total Three 3.1 hockey face mask comes in a range of different colours, which makes it a great face mask for women as well as for men.
 It has an adjustable strap, tough plastic outer and foam interior for both safety and comfort.
 The transparent plastic will allow for a high level of visibility whilst keeping you protected at all times.

 Highest Level Of Protection

 All four of the products we have listed above are high quality field hockey face masks and you will not go wrong with any of them.
 They are all constructed in a similar way and from similar, impact resistant materials.
 However, we found the TK AFX to have a slight edge in terms of visibility and comfort, with the Grays mask a close second.
-The Mercian M-Tek offers a slightly higher level of coverage around the head with slightly more contouring than some of the others, so is good if you are after the highest level of protection.
-We liked the colour choice on the Mercian Genesis mask which also provides a high level of protection.
+The OBO OOP Faceoff mask offers a higher level of coverage around the head with slightly more contouring than some of the others and with steel reinforcement, so is good if you are after the highest level of protection.
+We liked the colour choice on the TK Total Three 3.1 mask which also provides a high level of protection.